opengovsg/postmangovsg-guide/campaign-guide/quick-start/sms/configure-your-twilio-account.md

 ### b) Buy a phone number

 {% hint style="info" %}
-**You need to purchase a phone number to start using Postman.** If you are using a trial account on Twilio and did not put a corporate credit card on file then this is as far as you can go.
+**You need to purchase a phone number to start using PostmanSG.** If you are using a trial account on Twilio and did not put a corporate credit card on file then this is as far as you can go.
 {% endhint %}

 A Singapore phone number is USD$80 per month.
 We recommend that you buy a US phone number which is USD$1.15 per month.
-Aside from cost savings, the US phone number is sufficient for Postman's current capabilities in sending 1-way messages (from you to recipient).
+Aside from cost savings, the US phone number is sufficient for PostmanSG's current capabilities in sending 1-way messages (from you to recipient).

 If you have use cases for 2-way SMS (in which case a Singapore number will be necessary), please reach out to us [here](http://localhost:5000/s/-MAQH3DF49Lq0AJudrbF/).